bleech/wp-starter-theme/Features/AdminComponentPreview/README.md

 The preview image will be shown beside the component name in the flexible content group layout.

-Orollover on a component name inside the "Add Component" dropdown menu, it will show the desktop and mobile preview images.
+On rollover on a component name inside the "Add Component" dropdown menu, it will show the desktop and mobile preview images.

 ## Usage